Looking for accommodation in Cheddar? See the accommodation listings.

 Cheddar is often used as an overnight stop by people on their way to a holiday in Cornwall and Devon, but the whole Somerset area is a great holiday destination in its own right and too often overlooked when zipping through on the M5.
-For most people in the UK, driving all the way down to Devon and Cornwall resorts takes two or three hours longer each way than visiting Cheddar.
+For most people in the UK, driving all the way down to Devon and Cornwall resorts takes two or three hours longer each way than visiting Somerset.

 In Cheddar itself: